 The Cheesecake Factory is a popular American restaurant chain famous for its cheesecakes and large food portions.

-The company was originally founded as a bakery in 1972 by Evelyn Overton.
+It was founded as a bakery in 1972 by Evelyn Overton.

-The companies original focus was selling wholesale cheesecakes to local restaurants.
+The company’s original focus was selling wholesale cheesecakes to local restaurants.

-Her son David Overton expanded the business into a restaurant in 1978 and has overseen the expansion of the company.
+Overton’s son David expanded the business into a restaurant in 1978 and has overseen the growth of the company since.

 It has an operating income of $110 million and total revenue of $2.483 billion.